evgenyvas/grub_multi_boot_example/README.md

 ```
 mkfs.vfat -F32 -n EFIBOOT /dev/sdb1
 mkfs.ext4 -L bootiso /dev/sdb2

+(If you receive an error stating "WARNING: Not enough clusters for a 32 bit FAT!" please ensure the EFIBOOT partition is atleast 270MB in size).
 ```
 - Mount these partitions in the following order:
 ```